 Gaming is a billion-dollar business that serves consumers of all types.
 Whether you need a thin flat panel for casual games or a widescreen behemoth in the pro class, there are plenty of options to choose from.
 The best gaming monitors for fans of first-person shooters may not be the best choice for other genres, however.
-With that in mind, here are the top options whether you are gaming on a budget or want a top-tier machine.
+With that in mind, here are the buying guide and the top options whether you are gaming on a budget or want a top-tier machine.

 12 Best Gaming Monitors to Buy in 2018